bigmoves/quickslice/docs/guides/deployment.md

 ### 4. Create Admin Account

 Visit your domain.
-You'll see a welcome screen prompting you to create an admin account:
+The welcome screen prompts you to create an admin account:

 1. Enter your AT Protocol handle (e.g., `yourname.bsky.social`)
 2. Click **Authenticate**